atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 * March 21st 2024: update distribution to ensure non-voters do not exceed 1/3 of ATONE supply
 * March 21st 2024: reduce the final supply by a factor of 10.
 * March 28th 2024: update the base multiplier for *No* and *NWV* votes to x9
+* April 3rd 2024: further text refinements for clarity and formality

 ## Status